 Answer: a) The brightness of the displayed image

 Description: Gain in ultrasound imaging controls the brightness of the displayed image.
-It adjusts the amplification of received echo signals, enhancing or reducing the brightness of structures within the image.
+It adjusts the amplification of received echo signals, enhancing or reducing the brightness of structures within the image. - Which echocardiographic technique is used to assess myocardial deformation and function?

 a) 2D echocardiography